Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script creates a directory and adds permissions to it
+This script changes a files group owner